Živojin Mišić: Early years

-Mišić's grandfather was born in Struganik near Mionica.
-His parents Radovan and Anđelija (born Damjanović - Koštunjić) had thirteen children.
+Mišić was born in Struganik near Mionica.
+His parents Radovan and Anđelija had thirteen children. Živojin was the youngest child, and when he was born, only eight of his brothers and sisters were still alive.

-Živojin was the youngest child, and when he was born, only eight of his brothers and sisters were still alive.
-When he turned 6, he became a shepherd.
+When he turned six, he became a shepherd.
 He finished primary school in Kragujevac.
-In his memories, he mentions troubles he had with the city kids that teased him because of his peasant origin.
-In 1868, he started his gymnasium education in Kragujevac, where he finished the 1st, 2nd, and 6th grade.
-He finished the third and fourth grade in Belgrade.
-In the first five gymnasium grades he was not a particularly good student, but he finished the 6th grade with much greater success.
-Because of that, he was admitted to the Military Academy in 1874, ranked 19th.
-On every holiday he visited his village, and often he worked in the field with his brothers.
-Later, on 25 November 1884, he married a German woman, Louise Krikner (1865-1956), at Ascension Church in Belgrade, and they had six children, three sons and three daughters.
+In 1868, he started his gymnasium education in Kragujevac, where he finished his primary schooling and part of his secondary, before completing the rest in Belgrade.
+He was admitted to the Military Academy in 1874.

+In late 1884, he married a German woman, Louise Krikner (1865-1956), at Ascension Church in Belgrade, and they had six children, three sons and three daughters.

 He participated with distinction in the Serbo-Turkish wars of 1876 and 1878 with the rank of lieutenant JG of the infantry and in the Serbo-Bulgarian War of 1885 as a full lieutenant - a company commander in the 5th infantry regiment of Drinska division.

+He subsequently studied in Austria.
+In 1891, he joined the Serbian General Staff and from 1898 to 1904, he taught at the Military Academy in Belgrade.

 Sometime after the assassination of King Aleksandar Obrenović (see May Overthrow), he was forced to retire, supposedly through the influence of the "Black Hand" as he was considered too close to the Obrenović dynasty, but was reactivated on the personal insistence of the Chief of Staff of the High command of the Serbian Army, General Radomir Putnik who made him his aide.